JWT Decoder

 RS256 RS384 RS512

-Uses public/private key pairs.
-Private key signs, public key verifies.
-Ideal for distributed systems and microservices.
+Uses RSA public/private key pairs (2048+ bits recommended).
+Private key signs tokens, public key verifies them.
+Ideal for distributed systems, microservices, and third-party integrations.

 Use Cases: